-The best way to explain the significance of this Eid as opposed to Eid ul-Adha to someone not familiar with Islam is to compare it to Christmas in Christianity.
+The best way to explain the significance of this Eid as opposed to Eid ul-Adha to someone unfamiliar with Islam is to compare it to Christmas in Christianity.
 It is a three-day festival during which Muslims will take time off from work (unless they are residing in a Muslim country, then it will be a national holiday).

-Children love to get involved in the festivities and one such way is to decorate the home for the Eid festival.
+Children love to get involved in the festivities, and one such way is to decorate the home for the Eid festival.
 This is a fantastic excuse to get the arts and crafts material out of the cupboard and encourage the little ones to get messy!
 Children always love to see their works of art proudly displayed on the wall for all to see, and it can be a great way to teach them why we celebrate Eid.

 As all Muslim adults will know, charity is a major part of Islam (with Zakat making up one of the five pillars), and it is obligatory to make a Zakat ul-Fitr payment.
 Although children do not make this payment themselves as they do not have their own source of income, the head of household makes a payment on their behalf.

 Some children, especially older children, are likely to receive a regular allowance (pocket money) that they can use how they please from their parents.
 This helps to teach them the value of money.
 The Zakat-ul-Fitr payment, around £5, can be taken from this allowance, therefore teaching children in the family the value and significance of this Ramadan tradition.
 Parents should sit down and explain why this payment is made and what the funds will be used for.
 Such payment can be made direct to ILM through our donations page here.